What are the Bradford Factor triggers?

 What trigger points should you use?

-Setting triggers is entirely dependent on the organisation using the Bradford Factor Calculator but I usually provide clients with the trigger points used by the UK Prison Service as a sensible example.
+Setting triggers is entirely dependent on the organization using the Bradford Factor Calculator but I usually provide clients with the trigger points used by the UK Prison Service as a sensible example.

 |51 points||verbal warning|